See what's going on at Stanford Immunology

 Graduate Journal Club

-Journal club for graduate students are held on Tuesdays at 2:45-3:45pm in CCSR 4205 during 2021-2022 school year.
+Journal club for graduate students are held on Tuesdays at 3:00-4:00 pm during 2022-2023 school year.
 Every week, one graduate student presents the background, methodology, and results of an immunology research paper that has been published within the last year.
 Attendance is open to everyone; it is required of first- to third-year students.
 Attendees are expected to read the week's paper before the session and be ready to participate in critical discussion of the results.
 The teaching assistant will decide the order of presenters during the first session of the academic year.

 Immunology Summer BBQ